 OTHER INTERESTING CAT OBSERVATIONS

 I have had more than one cat figure out how to open a sliding closet door or a kitchen cabinet.
 They watch us open and close these doors and they understand how it works.
 A paw goes under a sliding door and it is pushed open.
 The same stealthy paw reaches under the bottom edge of the cabinet door and gives it a good tug.
 The wily cat wins again.

 I had a cat for a time in Seattle that would not leave us alone at night when we went to bed.
 He didn’t think we should sleep when he wanted to stay awake.
 I tried shutting him in the closet at night.
 Of course, he had the amenities in there…his cat box, water, a nice bed…but he didn’t want to sleep.
 He soon developed a technique to get us to let him out of that closet.

 He’d lie on his side, reach a paw under the door, and grab the spring, conveniently within his reach, that kept the bedroom door from banging against the wall.
 He’d give it a good jerk with his paw, and it would go, “sproing”.
 It made a loud sound, and he yanked on it repeatedly, creating so much noise that we couldn’t sleep.
 Guess what?
 We let him out.
 He won that battle.

 HE TOOK HIS BABYSITTING DUTIES SERIOUSLY

 When I lived on my homestead on Spruce Island near Kodiak, my big black cat, Sam, became a foster parent for two feral kittens I brought home.
-They were about six weeks old when I first got them.
+They’d reached about six weeks of age when I first got them.

-Sam was very strict with those kittens until they were about a year
+Sam had very strict rules for those kittens until they reached about a year of age.

-old.
 For that first year, when I went hiking with Sam and the dog, Teddy, Sam would not let the kittens hike with us.
 If they tried to follow, he’d chase them back under the house.
-They were also not allowed to go to the beach unaccompanied.
+They could also not go to the beach unaccompanied.